jlovejo2/Consilience_Learning_PlatForm/README.md

 ### JSON Web Tokens (JWTs)
 - Access Token Standard
+- Structured and Stateless
 - Used for authorization and secure info exchange
 - Base64 encoded
 - Pronounced "JOT"
-- Digitally signed
+- Cryptographically signed
-    - Content uncompromised
-    - Signature not authorized if tampering occurs; JWT permissions eliminated in absence of valid signature
+    - If tampering occurs authorized status immediately revoked; signature invalid if modified in any way
 - Always encoded, can be encrypted
 - Open standard (RFC 7519) defining a compact and self-contained method for securely transmitting info between parties as a JSON object

 ### Anatomy of a JWT - Three Parts
 - Header
+    - Describes the token
     - Specifies type of token and hash algorithm used to create token's content
 - Body
+    - Payload
-    - Contains the user identity claims
+    - Contains user information known as "claims"
     - Information that JWT claiming to be true about user
     - Commonly includes name and timestamp reflecting JWT issue time
+    - Token expiration time
-- Signature
+- Signature (cryptographically signed in this app)
-    - Verifies sender
+    - Verifies integrity of token
     - Ensures content is uncompromised (hasn't been tampered with)

 ### Base64 Encoded